Danayt09/Tanzanian_Water_Wells/README.md

 ![Functionality vs Public Meetings](Images/Publicmeeting.png)

 #### Adopting this model:
-The model created in the [/Model Notebook](https://github.com/Danayt09/Tanzanian_Water_Wells/blob/main/Final_Notebook.ipynb) is a predictive model that states a wells functional status given it's features.
-The model is currenty 74% accurate meaning it'll predict the actual status of a well accurately 74% of the time, with great room for improvement as this was done in a weeks worth of time.
+The model created in the [Model Notebook](https://github.com/Danayt09/Tanzanian_Water_Wells/blob/main/Final_Notebook.ipynb) is a predictive model that states a wells functional status given it's features.
+The model is currenty 79% accurate meaning it'll predict the actual status of a well accurately 79% of the time, with great room for improvement as this was done in a weeks worth of time.
 Consistent with the above analysis the top ten features I found most influential were as follows:

 ![Top 10 influential Features](Images/10features.png)